OSGeo/OSGeoLive-doc/quickstart/ossim_quickstart.rst

 ===========

 * Start OssimPlanet from its icon from the directory "Desktop-GIS" on the desktop
-* Select :menuselection:`File --> Open Session --> /home/user/ossim/session.session`
+* Select :menuselection:`File --> Open Image --> /home/user/data/raster/band1.tiff`
+* Go to :menuselection:`menu --> Open kml --> /home/user/data/raster/*.kml`
+* Go on the :menuselection:`legend tree --> Image Layers --> open the trees --> double click on the band1 image` you should see the scene zoom to the image's location
 * Navigate the scene.
-* Go to :menuselection:`menu --> Open kml --> /home/user/data/kml/*.kml`
-* Go on the :menuselection:`legend tree --> location --> open the trees --> double click on the kml location`

-you should see the scene zoom to the location

 `Note`: to turn off the daylight auto-shading, un-check :menuselection:`Preferences --> Environment --> Enable Ephemeris`